AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 **Explaining the Changes with the Camera Header File**

 So LearnOpenGL at the end of the camera tutorial changes up the way your source code is structured.
-The first biggest thing is that there is a new header file titled `camera.h` where all the functions and
+The first biggest thing is that there is a new header file titled `camera.h` where all the functions we previously defined are located.
+Such as the